reaktor/google-apis-example/README.md

 # Google Sheets integration

-In [`googleSheets.ts`](https://github.com/reaktor/google-apis-example/blob/main/src/googleSheets.ts) we use the Google Sheets API to fetch data from a sheet.
+In [`googleSheets.ts`](https://github.com/reaktor/google-apis-example/blob/main/src/googleSheets.ts) we use the Google Sheets API to fetch data from a sheet, as well as insert a row of data.
 This is done on the server-side using a [service account](https://cloud.google.com/iam/docs/service-accounts).
 See setup section below.

 Alternative approaches to Google Sheets integration